pfe1223/calvinball/README.md

 # Calvinball

-This project calculates the records for each MLB team when playing by Calvinball rules: any extra inning game or seven-inning game.
+This project calculates the records for each MLB team when playing by [Calvinball](https://en.wikipedia.org/wiki/Calvin_and_Hobbes#Calvinball) rules: any extra inning game or seven-inning game (hat tip to [Joe Sheehan](http://www.joesheehan.com/) for the Calvinball nomenclature).
 This project is based on the [pybaseball](https://pypi.org/project/pybaseball/) library.
+Click on the `calvinball.ipynb` file to load the script.

 ## Setup